The Seven Principles

 Research-based.
 Effective.
 Sustainable.

-- Dedicated Team of Teachers and Counselors – The complexity of the task of educating requires the work of teams.
-ISA partners with schools to cultivate teams that emphasize relational connections, collaboration, creativity, and a collective sense of responsibility for student achievement and well-being.
+The complexity of educating young people requires teamwork; it cannot be done alone.
+ISA partners with schools to cultivate teams that emphasize collaboration, creativity, and a collective sense of responsibility for student achievement and well-being.
 As the capacity of the adults and teams grow, everyone reaps the benefits, especially the students.
-Along the way in the work of capacity building, biases are worked through in order to be the people who recreate structures and problematize inequities that hamper schools and prevent students from reaching their potential.
-Schools that have robust effective teams of teachers have lower staff turnover and higher student performance.

 We believe, and research agrees, that every parent or caregiver wants for their student academic success and access to future opportunities that a robust education can provide.
 ISA collaborates with our partners to support parents, caregivers, and the community as they participate in the life of the school.

 7. Continuous Organizational Improvement

 ISA schools use a variety of strategies to assess their organizational and programmatic effectiveness, including the use of critical friends and peer observations and the reviews of teacher assignments, student work, and student performance data.
 ISA supports schools in using a variety of data to inform practice so that students are progressing academically, socially, and emotionally.